 China will develop standardized notes in a move to ease liquidity pressure faced by small lenders after government bailout of several troubled regional banks rattled the financial market.

 Shanghai Commercial Paper Exchange Corp.
-Ltd said it has received the green-light from the People’s Bank of China (PBOC) to go ahead with creating "standardized notes" to increase liquidity support for small and midsize financial institutions, according to a statement . . .
+Ltd said it has received the green-light from the People’s Bank of China (PBOC) to go ahead with creating "standardized notes" to increase liquidity support for small and midsize financial institutions, according to a statement released by the operator the national bill trading platform on . . .

 - Details, data and perspectives you don't read elsewhere